Healthcare Marketing

 LuxSci’s Secure Marketing tool is an email marketing platform designed to meet HIPAA requirements.
 It allows marketing teams to segment audiences and personalizes emails to engage patients and improve marketing ROI.
 If you are already using a third party email marketing platform, no worries, we got you covered also – LuxSci’s Secure High Volume Email solution can integrate to any third party platform to make sure those emails are HIPAA compliant also.

-Compliancy Group enables healthcare organizations and vendors serving the healthcare industry to achieve HIPAA compliance through an automated software platform and live guided coaching.
+Compliancy Group enables healthcare organizations and vendors serving the healthcare industry to manage HIPAA compliance through an automated software platform.
 The Guard, its proprietary compliance platform, covers all the necessary parts of the HIPAA regulation.
-Compliancy Group awards clients the HIPAA Seal of Compliance upon successful completion of their process.
-The Seal can be displayed on a practice’s website, email signature, and signage, and proves they are dedicated to protecting patient information and have completed the steps required to satisfy the law.

 The partnership allows LuxSci and Compliancy Group to help healthcare organizations address the difficult compliance questions that arise during digital transformation.